derek-knox/Notes/SMACSS by Jonathan Snook.md

         1. JavaScript (client js - user interaction or timing)
         2. psudo-class (browser js - built-in)
         3. media query (browser js - built-in)
-  - "With SMACSS, the intent is to keep the styles that pertain to a spe- cific module with the rest of the module.
-That means that instead of having a single break point, either in a main CSS  le or in a sepa- rate media query style sheet, place media queries around the mod- ule states"
+  - "With SMACSS, the intent is to keep the styles that pertain to a specific module with the rest of the module.
+That means that instead of having a single break point, either in a main CSS file or in a separate media query style sheet, place media queries around the module states" - if using a preprocessor use Nesting
     ```
     .tab {
       background-color: purple;